dereckmezquita/stenographer/README.md

 ### Error Logging with Context

-Logger makes it easy to log errors with context:
+stenographer makes it easy to log errors with context:

 ``` r
 process_data <- function(df) {